Evaluate via UI

 Create a new prompt

-Navigate to the Prompts page to create a new prompt in your project called movie matcher.
+Navigate to Library in the top menu bar, then select Prompts.
+Create a new prompt in your project called "movie matcher".
 A prompt is the input you provide to the model to generate a response.
 Choose GPT 4o for your model, and type this for your system prompt:

 Based on the following description, identify the movie title.
 In your response, simply provide the name of the movie.